Jlobblet/PublicChannelReminderBot/README.md

 There are two files to configure:
 - Copy `appsettings.example.json` to `appsettings.json` and specify a Discord token.
-- Add entries to `channels.json`.
+- Copy `channels.example.json` to `channels.json`, then add entries to it.
   The key is the guild (Discord server) id, and the values are the channel ids within those servers.

 ## Running